Numerical methods for stochastic differential equations based on Gaussian mixture: A variance construction approach

 \begin{proof} Again, the idea is to check the conditions in Corollary~\ref{cor:second}.
-Our strategy is not to verify the conditions directly.
-Instead, we compare it to Algorithm~\ref{alg:multdode} (the algorithm with ODE approach).
+Our strategy is not to verify the conditions directly, instead, we compare it to Algorithm~\ref{alg:multdode}, the one using an ODE approach.

 Again, we only have to check $X^1$ given $X^0=x_0$.
-Let $S_p^o$ be the covariance matrix obtained following Algorithm~\ref{alg:multdode} at time $h$ while $S_p^s$ be the covariance matrix constructed in this section at time $h$ for $1\le p\le 3^d$.
+Let $S_p^o$ be the covariance matrix obtained following Algorithm~\ref{alg:multdode} at time $h$ while $S_p^s$ be the covariance matrix constructed in this section at time $h$ for $p\in P$.
 Let $\mathbb{E}_{x_0}^s$ denotes the expectation under the process constructed here while $\mathbb{E}_{x_0}^o$ be the expectation under the process in Algorithm~\ref{alg:multdode}.

 Consider

 Since the two algorithms only give different covariance matrices, we have by Equation \eqref{eq:multdnormalass}:

 We denote